how to become a project manager (2023 Guide)

 There are also a few best practices to keep in mind when writing your cover letter.

-- Showcase hard and soft skills.
 The world of project management requires job seekers to have a mix of technical skills and knowledge, combined with key soft skills.
 Use your cover letter to express that you have the range of skills required.
+It is worth listing skills even if you aren’t sure they directly relate to the position — for instance, it can only work in your favor if you have programming skills or have attended a coding bootcamp.

 Getting Started – What Is the Purpose of the Cover Letter?